Close-up of a judge’s gavel striking its base with dramatic lighting and glowing orange particles, symbolizing legal judgment or courtroom decisions.

 I stay curious

-AI tools and their capabilities evolve quickly.
-What's okay today may shift in six months.
+AI tools and their capabilities evolve and change quickly.
+What's okay today may shift and not be okay in six months.
 A little extra care and attention now can save a lot of trouble later.

 The Bigger Picture